jagregory/abrash-black-book/src/chapter-35.md

 ; in this byte when pixel mask wraps.
 ;
 MoveXCoord:
         add     bp,bx           ;increment error term & keep same if MOVE_LEFT
         rol     ah,1            ;move pixel mask 1 pixel to the left else
         ror     ah,1            ;move pixel mask 1 pixel to the right endif
         jnc     NextPixel       ;if still in same byte, no need to ; modify display memory yet
         out     dx,al           ;set up bit mask for pixels in this byte. xchg    byte ptr [di],al
                                 ;load latches and write pixels, with bit mask ; preserving other latched bits.
 Because
                                 ; set/reset is enabled for all planes, the ; value written actually doesn't matter
 MoveToNextByte:
 if MOVE_LEFT
         dec     di              ;next pixel is in byte to left else
         inc     di              ;next pixel is in byte to right endif
 ResetBitMaskAccumulator:
         sub     al,al           ;reset pixel mask accumulator
 NextPixel:
         or      al,ah           ;add the next pixel to the pixel mask ; accumulator
         loop    LineLoop
 ;
 ; Write the pixels in the final byte.
 ;
 Line1End:
-        out     dx,al                   ;set up bit mask for pixels in this byte xchg    byte ptr [di],al
+        out     dx,al           ;set up bit mask for pixels in this byte. xchg    byte ptr [di],al
                                 ;load latches and write pixels, with bit mask ; preserving other latched bits.
 Because
                                 ; set/reset is enabled for all planes, the ; value written actually doesn't matter
         endm

 ;